Lower Se San 2 Dam

-The Lower Se San 2 Dam (also: Lower Sesan 2 Dam and Han Se San 2 Dam) is a hydroelectric dam under development on the Se San River in Stung Treng Province, northeastern Cambodia.
+The Lower Se San 2 Dam (also: Lower Sesan 2 Dam and Han Se San 2 Dam) is a hydroelectric dam on the Se San River in Stung Treng Province, northeastern Cambodia.
 The Se San River is a major tributary of the Mekong River.
 The dam site is located 25 km east of the provincial capital, also named Stung Treng.
 The first turbine began producing electricity in November 2017.
 The dam was officially opened on December 18, 2018.

 History

-The Lower Sesan 2 (LSS2) was first envisaged in a 1999 study funded by the Asian Development Bank, and in which it was deemed an unattractive investment due to its marginal financial viability and its large potential environmental impact.
+The Lower Sesan 2 (LSS2) was first envisaged in a 1999 study funded by the Asian Development Bank, in which it was deemed an unattractive investment due to its marginal financial viability and its large potential environmental impact.
 Nevertheless, a memorandum of understanding between Cambodia's Ministry of Mines and Energy and Vietnam Electricity was signed in 2007 to carry out a detailed feasibility study.
-In January 2011, the Vietnamese Ministry of Planning and Investment licensed Vietnam Electricity to make a US$816 million investment into the project.
+In January 2011, the Vietnamese Ministry of Planning and Investment licensed Vietnam Electricity to make a US$816 million investment in the project.
 The Cambodian government approved the project on 2 November 2012.
 That same year, EVN withdrew from the project, although it retained a 10% stake in the project.
 On 26 November 2012, an agreement on the dam's construction was signed between the Royal Group of Cambodia and China's Hydrolancang International Energy, a subsidiary of China Huaneng Group.